-The rest of a pad is made from wood pulp, and tampons are a mix of cotton and rayon, or a mixture of both.
+The rest of a pad is made from wood pulp, and tampons are cotton, rayon, or a combination.

 Despite the whiter-than-white appearance, and the fact that pads and tampons come individually wrapped, menstrual products are not sterile.
 They're not classified as medical devices in the UK – so all that plastic packaging is wasteful.

 We hear a lot about single-use plastic – straws, plastic bottles, coffee cups and the list goes on.
 But throw-away menstrual products are adding to the plastic epidemic, made worse by incorrect disposal.

 A year’s worth of a typical menstrual product leaves a carbon footprint of 5.3 kg CO2 equivalent.

 Flushing pads and tampons down the toilet causes sewer blockages.
 Worse, many pads and tampons end up in the sea and washed up on beaches.
 It has been estimated that 1.5‐2 billion menstrual items are flushed down Britain’s toilets [PDF] each year.
 The great majority of these products end up incinerated or in landfill.

 Figures from the Marine Conservation Society reveal that on average, 4.8 pieces of menstrual waste are found per 100 metres of beach cleaned.
 For every 100m of beach, that amounts to 4 pads, panty-liners and backing strips, along with at least one tampon and applicator.

 Not really the bucket-and-spade family beach holiday one would hope for.